doctorfree/RoonCommandLine/markdown/roon.1.md

   - stop
   - next
   - previous
-  - mute/unmute (toggles the muted/unmuted volome in the selected zone or zone group)
+  - mute (toggles the muted/unmuted volome in the selected zone or zone group)
+  - mute_all (toggles the muted/unmuted volome in all zones)
   - shuffle (toggles shuffle/unshuffle playback in the selected zone or zone group)
   - repeat (toggles looped/non-looped playback in the selected zone or zone group)
 - List albums, artists, albums by artist, albums by genre, artists by genre, genres, composers, playlists, tags, or Roon zones